-AE 50a: Equipment Overhaul I Instructors: Prof. Cunningham and Mr. Mitchell
+AE 50a: Equipment Overhaul I

+Instructors: Messrs.
+Mitchell and Bhola

-In this course several types of nachines are repaired but before any reconditioning begins he student will provide a list of parts required.
-The cost of hese parts and labour are discussed relative to economic feaibility of doing the reconditioning.
-The work is then done inder supervision and the performance of the machine i evaluated under field conditions.
+In this course several types of machines are repaired but before any reconditioning begins the student will provide a list of parts required.
+The cost of these parts and labour are discussed relative to economic feasibility of doing the reconditioning.
+The work is then done under supervision and the performance of the machine is evaluated under field conditions.